niles-bot/niles/docs/index.md

 * `!displayoptions help`    - Turn off the help text under the calendar, takes 1 or 0 as input (on or off) i.e. `!displayoptions help 0` to turn off help text.
 * `!displayoptions pin`     - Turn off pinning of the calendar, takes 1 or 0 as input (on or off) i.e. `!displayoptions pin 0` to turn off pinning.
-* `!displayoptions format`  - Change clock format between 12 and 24-hour format, takes 12 or 24 as input i.e. `displayopions format 24` to disply events in 24-hour clock format.
+* `!displayoptions format`  - Change clock format between 12 and 24-hour clock format, takes 12 or 24 as input i.e. `displayopions format 24` to disply events in 24-hour clock format.

 ## Support